HighSchoolHacking/GLS/docs/Design/Exceptions/Exception Handling.md

 `catch start : exceptionType *alias`

-Starts a catch block, requires an exception type as an argument.
+Starts a catch block.
+This command requires an exception type as an argument.
 Optional argument (*) is an alias for the exception.

 ### `catch end`